arjunachala/arjunachala.github.io/_posts/2017-10-19-Example-Application-Part-1.md

 ![](/assets/images/Slide2.PNG)

 The cluster topology view demonstrates the layout of our cluster.
-In this example, we see that Thor consists of five nodes - one Thor Master and four Thor Slaves.
+In this example, we see that Thor consists of five processes - one Thor Master and four Thor Slaves.
 The IP addresses are identical because the cluster is configured on a single physical system.
 This view is used by the operations team to validate the setup of the cluster (called pre-flight), in addition to using it as a monitoring tool.

 ECL Watch - File Handling: